Your Transformation Starts Now

 Day 9: Chain-of-Thought Prompting

-Theory: Making AI "show its work"
+Theory: Making AI "show its work"- Step-by-step reasoning

 - Catching logical errors